 Now that your campsite is perfect its time to go exploring.
 I have recently gifted a bag by Adventurist Backpack Co.
 This padded bag is great for bringing the essentials with you from work to camping and even on a short hike.
 The inside has great padding so you can protect your computer and all your camera gear as well.
 This bag is practical and stylish making it the perfect hike to town bag.
 Plus, for each backpack sold the Adventurist team provides meals for families in need.
 You can learn more about their mission here.

 Now, what to pack all your clothing in!
 Well, I use about 9 bags just because they’re all small to medium size.
-But I’d love to invest in a Patagonia Black Hole Duffle.
-Yes, I do love everything Patagonia!
+Clay uses his Patagonia Black Hole Duffle and I love my Lo & Son’s Weekender bag.
 I usually compartmentalize all my things, so clothing goes in a bag in my tent, toiletries and electronics stay in the passenger seat and locked at night and I usually have another bag just of shoes & jackets.
+The shoes in jackets bag is also accessible while we drive so if we get out and its chilly I can grab those easily.

 For Christmas, Clay got me a smaller Rtic Soft Pack Cooler just for my cheese and smaller trips.
 We are also going to keep this little cooler in the car with us to keep snacks and drinks cold on longer trips.
 Ideally, you have 2 coolers – one only for food and one only for drinks with extra ice.
 This way when everyone goes to get a drink they are not opening the food cooler.
 Learn more about proper camp kitchen setup with coolers here.